A message

 Click here for the media release

-Thank you to our 2025 partners and patrons – please see below.
+Thank you to Major Patron, The Vera Moore Foundation, and all 2026 partners and patrons – please see below.

-This year’s design identity and website are made possible by the generous support of the following partners.
+This year’s program is made possible by the generous support of our 2026 partners and patrons.

-PLAYGROUND studios are a leading Melbourne-based design studio.
-As a Founding Partner of the annual Melbourne Prize, the studio develops the identity each year for music, literature and (urban) sculpture.
+Playground Studios are a leading Melbourne-based design studio.
+As the Foundation Creative Partner of the annual Melbourne Prize, the studio develops the identity each year for music, literature and urban sculpture.

-The Mighty Wonton are Founding Partners of the annual Melbourne Prize and have been with the Melbourne Prize Trust since inception.
-The company develop and manage IT for the Melbourne Prize and together with PLAYGROUND, design and manage the website.
+The Mighty Wonton are Founding Partners of the annual Melbourne Prize and have been with the organisation since inception.
+The company develop and manage IT for the Melbourne Prize and together with Playground, design and manage the website.

 Key Dates